mattfan00/holdjs/README.md

 ## How to use it
 1. Include the `main.js` script on your page using the `<script>` tag.
 1. Use `hold.add()` to start listening for a specific key.
-Additionally, include the repeat speed you want the function associated with that key.
+Additionally, include the repeat speed (in milliseconds) and the function associated with that key.

     ```js
     hold.add('f', 1000, () => {